francheco/Docker/mongo-network/README.md

 ### Summary

-Including the port, mapping is important for accessing the services running inside your Docker containers We have MongoDB and Mongo Express set with Docker, fully connected and accessible From this point, we can use a node.js code to access Mongo DB and fetch information.
+Including the port, mapping is important for accessing the services running inside your Docker containers

+We have MongoDB and Mongo Express set with Docker, which are fully connected and accessible.

+From this point, we can use a node.js code to access Mongo DB and fetch information.